mpartel/tellbrowser/README.md

 pub/sub for sending asynchronous notifications from your server to the user.

 It's not production-grade, but may be useful for prototypes, demos etc.
+I've used it as a mock e-mail and text message backend.

 ## How it works ##